The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 How do I request an enrollment verification certificate?

 Students may request an enrollment verification certificate directly through their Medaille360 account.
-All certifications of enrollment for Medaille College are now obtained through the National Student Loan Clearinghouse.
-Medaille College has authorized the National Student Loan Clearinghouse to issue all official certifications of enrollment on their behalf.
+All certifications of enrollment for Medaille University are now obtained through the National Student Loan Clearinghouse.
+Medaille University has authorized the National Student Loan Clearinghouse to issue all official certifications of enrollment on their behalf.
 This site also provides personalized enrollment status information, deferment notifications, proofs of enrollment provided, and specific student loan information.

 Please follow these instructions to obtain your certification of enrollment: